Eyes Wide Open (Twice album): Commercial performance

-Eyes Wide Open reached its peak position of number 2 on the Weekly Gaon Album Chart on its chart issue ending October 31, 2020.
-The album was the 5th best-selling album on the Hanteo Chart for the month of October, selling 107,345 copies on its first day before garnering a total of 227,883 copies sold by the end of the month.
-Two months after the release of Eyes Wide Open, the album debuted at number 72 on the US Billboard 200, marking the group's highest entry on the chart, surpassing More & More (2020), as well as making Twice only the third K-pop girl group to break within the top 100 of the chart, after 2NE1 and Blackpink.
+Eyes Wide Open reached its peak position of number 2 on the weekly Gaon Album Chart on its chart issue ending October 31, 2020.
+The album was the 6th best-selling album for the month of October, garnering a total of 416,939 copies sold by the end of the month.
+Eyes Wide Open was released in the United States in December; the album subsequently debuted at number 72 on the US Billboard 200, marking the group's highest entry on the chart, surpassing More & More (2020), as well as making Twice only the third K-pop girl group to break within the top 100 of the chart, after 2NE1 and Blackpink.
 The album also reached number 2 on the Billboard World Albums chart and number 12 on the Billboard Top Album Sales chart.
 On April 8, 2021, the album received a 2× Platinum certification from the Korea Music Content Association for reaching sales of over 500,000 copies.
 It became the group's second release to receive a 2× Platinum certification, following More & More.